Application

 Application checks:

-• Delete MUST fail if there are associated ApplicationInstance
+• Delete has to fail if there are associated ApplicationInstance

-Deploying this object will only create the Application in Console.
-It can be viewed in the Application Catalog.
+• None - deploying this object will only create the application in Console that can be managed on the Application Catalog page.

 ---